Constraint on parameters of a rotating black hole in Einstein-bumblebee theory by quasi-periodic oscillations: summary

 \section{summary}

 With relativistic precession model, we have studied quasi-periodic oscillations frequencies in a rotating black hole in Einstein-bumblebee gravity (\ref{metric}).
 The black hole owns three parameters: mass $M$, spin $a$ and the Lorentz symmetry breaking parameter $l$.
 We find that in the case with $a\neq0$ both of the periastron and nodal precession frequencies ( $\nu_{per}$ and $\nu_{nod}$ ) increase with the Lorentz symmetry breaking parameter $l$, but the azimuthal frequency $\nu_{\phi}$ decreases.
 In the non-rotating black hole case, the nodal precession frequency $\nu_{nod}$ is zero for arbitrary $l$ since $\nu_{\theta}=\nu_{\phi}$ in this case and they are independent of the parameter $l$.
 With the increase of the spin parameter, the frequencies $\nu_{\phi}$ and $\nu_{per}$ decrease, but the frequency $\nu_{nod}$ increases.
-With the observation data of GRO J1655-40, we constrain the parameters of the rotating black hole in Einstein-bumblebee gravity (\ref{metric}), and find that in the range of $1 \sigma$ the Lorentz symmetry breaking parameter $l$ is almost negative.
-This implies the negative Lorentz symmetry breaking parameter and the negative coupling constant $\xi$ between the bumblebee field and gravitational field are favored by the observation data of GRO J1655-40.
+With the observation data of GRO J1655-40, XTE J1550-564, and GRS 1915+105, we constrain the parameters of the rotating black hole in Einstein-bumblebee gravity (\ref{metric}), respectively.
+Our results show that the constraint on the Lorentz symmetry breaking parameter $l$ is more precise with data of GRO J1655-40.
+According to the constraint from GRO J1655-40, one can find that the best-fit value of the Lorentz symmetry breaking parameter $l$ is negative.
 Comparing with the usual Kerr spacetime, the negative $l$ leads to that the black hole (\ref{metric}) in Einstein-bumblebee gravity owns the higher Hawking temperature and the stronger Hawking radiation than the Kerr black hole, but the lower possibility of exacting energy by Penrose process.
+However, in the range of $1 \sigma$, general relativity (where$l = 0$) remains to be consistent with the observation data of GRO J1655-40, XTE J1550-564 and GRS 1915+105.